 Disney’s Animal Kingdom Lodge and Villas

 The best part about staying at the Animal Kingdom Lodge is being in the middle of all the animals.
 From Savannah rooms, guests are able to see animals out in the fields.
-There are even viewing station at night with night vision binoculars.
+There are even viewing stations that include night-vision binoculars.

-For dining, there are several options with the most well known being Jiko – The Cooking Place.
-This fine dining restaurant serves African style food cooked in wood burning ovens.
-You can even book a safari combined with a meal on the same night.
+For dining, there are several options with the most well-known being Jiko – The Cooking Place.
+This fine-dining restaurant serves African-style food cooked in wood-burning ovens.
+For an extra-special night, you can book a meal and a safari together!

 Disney’s Port Orleans Resort

 A more budget-friendly option, Disney’s Port Orleans Resort, located in Disney Springs, has a cozy southern feel.
 You can stroll the quaint streets of the French Quarter, or the more rustic Riverside area, with tree-lined passageways and horse-drawn carriages.
 If you enjoy jazz music, the Scat Cat’s Club is a great lounge to visit.